 You will be asked for your name, your contact information and club (this is mandatory).
 All other information is optional, but ideally you should enter:

-When you submit the form, AON (the insurers), Scottish Rugby and the club or school will receive an email.
+Staff at Scottish Rugby will enter the information onto the CDMS system.
+When the form has been submitted, AON (the insurers), Scottish Rugby and the club or school will receive an email.
 They may contact you if further information is required.

 Please note Scottish Rugby's insurance policy covers participation in the game from the age of 5 (Primary 1) to 55 years of age.